Tour Your Tableau Site

 - D - Notifications

-Note: You might see additional features if your site has the Data Management Add-on, which includes Tableau Catalog and Tableau Prep Conductor.
+Note: You might see additional features if your site is licensed for Data Management, which includes Tableau Catalog, Tableau Prep Conductor and other data management features.
 When Tableau Catalog is enabled, you can see an External Assets page, view data lineage information and more.
-To learn more, see Use the Data Management Add-on.
+You can also see virtual connections listed as another Tableau content type.
+To learn more, see Use Data Management in the Tableau Cloud(Link opens in a new window) or Tableau Server(Link opens in a new window) help.

 To see all of the content you have access to across your Tableau site, from the navigation menu, click Explore.
 Your site role and permissions determine the content that you can see and the options that are available.